dbohdan/pip-wtenv/README.md

 It differs from pip.wtf in several ways,
 namely:

-- pip-wtenv lacks Python 2.7 compatibility.
+- pip-wtenv lacks compatibility with Python 2.7 and early versions of Python 3.
-  It requires Python &ge; 3.6 on POSIX systems and Python &ge; 3.8 on Windows.
-  (3.6 has been tested on Linux and 3.7 on FreeBSD.)
 - pip-wtenv installs dependencies in a
   [virtual environment](https://docs.python.org/3/library/venv.html) (venv).
 - pip-wtenv works on Windows.